Information Design / Exercises

 Hierarchy - Ranking SCPs by danger level/containment difficulty from bottom to top

 I chose to do the most popular SCPs, as they were ones that were given nicknames by the community, so the Alphabet part of LATCH could be achieved as well.
-However I chose to not include time as even with the most popular SCPs, some did not include any sort of time I could implement into the poster since part of the writing on the website is "redacted" to maintain secrecy, enhance mystery, and prevent dangerous details from being exposed, both in-universe for security and narratively to engage readers.
+However I chose to not include time as even with the most popular SCPs, some did not include any sort of time stamps I could implement into the poster since part of the writing on the website is "redacted" to maintain secrecy, enhance mystery, and prevent dangerous details from being exposed, both in-universe for security and narratively to engage readers.

 Chosen SCPs + Classifications